ferrighi/netcdf-ld-prototype/source/create-linked-html.rst

  source activate ncld-bald

-run the ncldDump.py from the bald repository you have installed on the selected netCDF file using the list of alias provied in the aliases.json or creating your own as in sios.json:
+run the ncldDump.py from the bald repository you have installed on the selected netCDF file using the list of alias provied in a json file, in this case the sios.json file:

 .. code-block:: bash